FLCAC-admin/FLCAC-docs/docs/SOPs/1-updating_fedefl.md

 This SOP documents procedures for making changes to the Federal Elementary Flow List (FEDEFL) data objects on the Federal LCA Commons (FLCAC).
 The FEDEFL needs to be updated when changes are made to flows, contexts, or metadata within.
+This SOP is inteded for use by the Data Curators.

 ## Procedure